| Title: | Visualization of Categorical Response Models |

 It is strongly recommended to standardize metric covariates, display of effect stars can benefit greatly as in general differences between the coefficients are increased.

-P-values are only available if the corresponding option is set TRUE
+P-values are only available if the corresponding option is set TRUE. catspec and catspecse are only available if xij is specified.

 odds |